Dominion And NextEra Are Must-Owns, But One Is The Much Better Buy

 One of the most important things for long-term investment success is a quality management team that is able to deliver strong returns on shareholder capital.

-In this case both Dominion Resources and NextEra Energy stand out as superior to their industry rivals.
-However, thanks to a wise move in divesting itself of oil & gas drilling operations, as well as the cut throat merchant power business, Dominion Resources has a slight edge over NextEra.
+In this case, both Dominion Resources and NextEra Energy stand out as superior to their industry rivals.
+However, thanks to a wise move in divesting itself of oil & gas drilling operations, as well as the cut-throat merchant power business, Dominion Resources has a slight edge over NextEra.

-That's in large part due to management's decision to invest heavily into midstream natural gas infrastructure, especially connecting the hyper prolific Marcellus and Utica shale of Pennsylvania and Ohio respectively to its key growth markets in Virginia and North Carolina.
+That's in large part due to management's decision to invest heavily into midstream natural gas infrastructure, especially connecting the hyper prolific Marcellus and Utica shale of Pennsylvania and Ohio, respectively, to its key growth markets in Virginia and North Carolina.

-Thanks to the American shale renaissance low cost gas helps Dominion to keep its input costs low and its move into LNG exports is similarly a great way to generate high margin, and very predictable FCF that should keep both its earnings and dividend growing strongly for decades.
+Thanks to the American shale renaissance, low-cost gas helps Dominion to keep its input costs low and its move into LNG exports is similarly a great way to generate high margin, and very predictable FCF that should keep both its earnings and dividend growing strongly for decades.

-Meanwhile NextEra Energy's strong foresight into taking a massive lead in renewable energy, specifically solar and wind, whose cost is falling exponentially, means that NextEra is the epitome of a high-margin buy and hold forever utility.
+Meanwhile, NextEra Energy's strong foresight into taking a massive lead in renewable energy, specifically solar and wind, whose cost is falling exponentially, means that NextEra is the epitome of a high-margin buy and hold forever utility.

 Dividend Profile: NextEra Is Slightly Better Unless You Want Current Yield